 - Jewelry by Ann Aas, Maria Anholzer, Emma Carroll, Emily H. Phillips, Deb Reutter, Serenity Schoonover, Megan Wiley, and Melinda Wolff.

 - Paintings and photography by Marcia Bignell, Valerie Schreier, David Malcolm-Scott, Leslie Stewart, Vicki Underland-Rosow, Amanda Webster, TJ Beagan, David Husom, Steve Ozone, Jes Lee, Artika Tyner, Cameron Williams, Roxanne Aubrey, B-J Norman, Lindsey Cherek Waller, Lynn Brown, Dan Wiemer, Art Kenyon, and W.P.
 Rodman.

 - Three-dimensional pieces by Max Cora, Gita Ghei, Erin Maurelli, Dick Loer, Max McInnis, and Clare Schuster.

 - Artist books from Title Collective.

 Holiday Home Tour

-Guided tours for groups no larger than 12 will depart from the front porch (Hwy 61 side) of the Historic Residence at specific times.
-Guests must be present at least 5 minutes prior to their tour start time.
+Guided tours for small groups will depart for the Anderson Home from the Main Entrance to the Galleries.
+Guests must be present and checked-in at the Main Entrance at least 5 minutes prior to their tour start time.
 Tour admission is $10 for adults, $5 for youth under 18, and free for Anderson Center members.

 This event is made possible by the voters of Minnesota through a Minnesota State Arts Board Operating Support grant, thanks to a legislative appropriation from the arts and cultural heritage fund.